Arcadia-Science/2023-amblyomma-americanum-diffex/shiny/README.md

 ```

 Copy and paste the URL into your browser of choice and the Shiny app should launch.
-Even when running locally, the app expects you to authenticate.
-When the app launches, you should see a GitHub login screen.
-Log in and authorize the app.
-You should be redirected to the Shiny app after logging in.

-If you have any trouble logging in, try and run the app from a new Private Browser/Incognito window.
-Close all other private browsing tabs and windows before opening a new one and copy and pasting the Shiny app URL into the tab.

 These instructions assume that you will run the app from the command line.
-**Do not try and run the app from RStudio.**
-The GitHub authentication doesn't play well with RStudio -- RStudio tries to launch multiple (~100) new tabs for the app when it doesn't immediately launch because of the authentication page.

 ## Running from a Docker container

 First, clone the repository to your local computer.
-Because this is a private repo, GitHub will authenticate your credentials before it allows you to clone.
-If you [followed this lesson](https://training.arcadiascience.com/workshops/20220920-intro-to-git-and-github/lesson/) to set up git on your computer, the authentication should happen automatically.

 ```
 git clone git@github.com:Arcadia-Science/2023-amblyomma-americanum-diffex.git